 Replacing an Uploaded WSDL

 If replacing a WSDL by reuploading one with the same name using Upload URL or Upload File, its WSDL operations must be named the same as any that are currently in use by existing activities.
 If they are not named the same or if in-use WSDL operations are missing from the replacement WSDL, an error message instructs you to delete those activities first: If the WSDL replacement criteria described above are met, a confirmation message lists activities that may be impacted by the replacement of the WSDL to review adjacent transformations for potential mapping errors.
-On acknowledgement of the message, the WSDL will be replaced in all locations where it is used throughout the project:
+On acknowledgment of the message, the WSDL will be replaced in all locations where it is used throughout the project:

 If replacing a WSDL by reuploading one with the same name using Upload URL or Upload File, its WSDL operations must be named the same as any that are currently in use by existing activities.
 If they are not named the same or if in-use WSDL operations are missing from the replacement WSDL, an error message instructs you to delete those activities first:

 If the WSDL replacement criteria described above are met, a confirmation message lists activities that may be impacted by the replacement of the WSDL to review adjacent transformations for potential mapping errors.
-On acknowledgement of the message, the WSDL will be replaced in all locations where it is used throughout the project:
+On acknowledgment of the message, the WSDL will be replaced in all locations where it is used throughout the project:

 After configuring a SOAP connection, you can configure one or more SOAP activities associated with that connection to be used either as a source (to provide data within an operation) or as a target (to consume data within an operation).